Menu

 The main trade-off with ISO100 is price.
 At $40–$65 for a 1.6 lb container, you are paying a significant premium over Optimum Nutrition Gold Standard 100% Whey.
 The cost per gram of protein works out to roughly $0.09–$0.13 - nearly double the cost of Gold Standard.
 For most recreational gym-goers, this premium is difficult to justify.
 But for athletes who train twice daily, follow strict macros, or compete in drug-tested events where purity is non-negotiable [7], ISO100's absorption advantage and Labdoor-verified purity justify the extra spend.
 ConsumerLab's independent review of Dymatize's manufacturing quality and label accuracy further substantiates the brand's premium positioning [5].

-Transparent Labs 100% Grass-Fed Whey Protein Isolate#
+3. Transparent Labs 100% Grass-Fed Whey Protein Isolate - Best Clean-Label#

 Best for: Clean-eating athletes, individuals avoiding artificial sweeteners, and anyone who demands full supply chain transparency with independently verifiable batch-level testing data.

-• +28g protein per serving - the highest yield of any whey isolate on this list
+• 28g protein per serving - the highest yield of any whey isolate on this list

-• +Zero artificial sweeteners, flavors, or colors - naturally sweetened with stevia leaf extract only
+• Zero artificial sweeteners, flavors, or colors - naturally sweetened with stevia leaf extract only

-• +100% grass-fed whey isolate sourced from small American dairies using hormone-free cattle
+• 100% grass-fed whey isolate sourced from small American dairies using hormone-free cattle

-• +Full certificate of analysis publicly available for every production batch - verifiable by lot number
+• Full certificate of analysis publicly available for every production batch - verifiable by lot number

-• +Gluten-free and soy-free formulation with no proprietary blends or hidden fillers
+• Gluten-free and soy-free formulation with no proprietary blends or hidden fillers

-• +Approximately 87–90% protein by weight - among the highest of any flavored protein powder
+• Approximately 87–90% protein by weight - among the highest of any flavored protein powder

 • Premium price at $60–$80 for 2 lb - the most expensive whey option on this list